7 days in Calabria, Italy itinerary: a complete guide

 See these airport transfers for helping you get to and from Tropea.

-You’ll find better car rental prices from bigger airports like the one in Naples instead of Lamezia Terme, so take into consideration picking up your car here and driving to your desired places in Calabria.
+You’ll find better car rental prices from bigger airports like the one in Naples instead of Lamezia Terme, so consider picking up your car here and driving to your desired places in Calabria.

 Just so you know, the Naples-Reggio Calabria (Autostrada A3) motorway is the only motorway in the Italian peninsula completely free of charge.